UnderscoreBrad/BasicBot_PY/README.md

 **Youtube Audio Commands**

---yt [YouTube URL/Search]: Have the bot play the video at the provided URL immediately
+--yt [YouTube URL/Search]: Play audio from YouTube, or add to audio queue

 --queue [YouTube URL/Search]: Add the Youtube video to the audio queue